The short answer is yes. Your Solo 401k does allow for Roth contributions.

 The Roth "sub-account" of the Solo 401K Plan is a hybrid of sorts.
 Although it is technically a type of 401k plan, it has some of the features of a Roth IRA.
 Only after-tax salary deferral contributions may be deposited in the Roth 401k sub-account.

 No employer contributions and no pretax employee contributions are permitted.
-The entire account will contain only after tax contributions from your salary plus pretax earnings on those contributions.
+The entire account will contain only after-tax contributions from your salary plus pretax earnings on those contributions.

 Note: Because the Roth 401k is actually just part of a regular 401k plan, most of the rules that apply to a regular 401k plan also apply to a Roth 401k plan, including the contribution limits.

 We wish!
-Unfortunately the answer is no. A Roth 401k plan is only available as an option that can be added to a traditional 401k.
+Unfortunately, the answer is no. A Roth 401k plan is only available as an option that can be added to a traditional 401k.

 Distributions from a designated Roth account are excluded from gross income if they are:

-However, an exclusion is denied if the distribution takes place within five years after your first designated Roth contribution to the account from which the distribution is received.
+However, the exclusion is denied if the distribution takes place within five years after your first designated Roth contribution to the account from which the distribution is received.
 Or if the account contains a rollover from another designated Roth account, to the other account.

-Other distributions from a designated Roth account are excluded from gross income under internal Revenue Code 72 only to the extent they consist of designated Roth contributions and are taxable to the extent they consist of trust earnings credited to the account.
+Other distributions from a designated Roth account are excluded from gross income under Internal Revenue Code 72 only to the extent they consist of designated Roth contributions and are taxable to the extent they consist of trust earnings credited to the account.